tensorchord/terraform-provider-pgvecto-rs-cloud/docs/data-sources/cluster.md

 - `account_id` (String) Default Account Identifier for the PGVecto.rs cloud
 - `id` (String) Cluster identifier

-### Optional

-- `plan` (String) The plan tier of the PGVecto.rs Cloud service.
-Available options are Starter and Enterprise.

 ### Read-Only

 - `cluster_name` (String) The name of the cluster to be created.
 It is a string of no more than 32 characters.
 - `cluster_provider` (String) The cloud provider of the cluster instance.
 At present, only aws is supported.
 - `connect_endpoint` (String) The psql connection endpoint of the cluster.
 - `database_name` (String) The name of the database.
+- `enable_pooler` (Boolean) Enable connection pooler.
 - `last_updated` (String)
 - `pg_data_disk_size` (String) The size of the PGData disk in GB, please insert between 1 and 16384.
+- `plan` (String) The plan tier of the PGVecto.rs Cloud service.
+Available options are Starter and Enterprise.
 - `region` (String) The region of the cluster instance.Available options are us-east-1,eu-west-1
 - `server_resource` (String) The server resource of the cluster instance.
 Available aws-t3-xlarge-4c-16g, aws-m7i-large-2c-8g, aws-r7i-large-2c-16g,aws-r7i-xlarge-4c-32g
 - `status` (String) The current status of the cluster.
 Possible values are Initializing, Ready, NotReady, Deleted, Upgrading, Suspended, Resuming.